msx-solis/OMEGA_MSX_BIOS/README.md

 # OMEGA_MSX_BIOS
-Lot of scripts and configured BIOS for the OMEGA MSX
+Many scripts and configured BIOS for the OMEGA MSX
 ====================================================

-Instructions for executing the scripts:
+Instructions for the correct execution of the scripts:
-Unzip the systemroms.zip and cbios-0.29a.zip into folders.
+Unzip the systemroms.zip and cbios-0.29a.zip.
 Copy some needed files to the systemroms\ folder.
-Modify and/or execute the scripts from Linux.
+Modify and/or execute the scripts from a Linux system.
-And just burn them with an eprom programmer.
+And finally just burn it with an eprom programmer.

-Some other descriptions inside the scripts.
+Some more details inside the scripts.